MohanadOdema/EnergyShield/Documentation/README.md

 ```
 Their filenames match them to the figures that appear in [EnergyShield-ICCPS2023].
 For reference, the figures from [EnergyShield-ICCPS2023] are also available with the same filenames in `$ES_PATH/paper_results`.

 This script also outputs the raw Carla simulation data of each episode (i.e. the simulation time-stamped positions, control actions, etc. of the vehicle); this data is placed in `$ES_PATH/container_results/raw_data`; the analogous raw data from our simulations can be found in `$ES_PATH/paper_results/raw_data` for comparison.
-The format and structure of this data is described in the subsequent section **6.
-Appendix**.
+The format and structure of this data is described in the subsequent Section 6.

 Finally, Figure 7 (Energy vs. distance) is derived from some summary statistics of raw data noted above; these summaries are produced as several `.CSV` files output to `$ES_PATH/container_results/distance/*.csv`.